 Did you just try to type a formula in Excel only to find it appearing as a text string, instead of producing a result.
-Let us take a look at how to fix the problem of Formula not working in Excel.
+You will find below the steps to fix the issue of Formula Not Working in Excel.

 Formula Not Working in Excel

-As you can see in the image below, the Formulas typed in the cells are correct.
-However, the formulas are not producing any results and they are just being displayed as Text strings.
+As you can see in the image below, the Formulas typed in the Cells are correct.
+However, the formulas are not producing any result and they are just being displayed as Text strings.

-This unexpected behaviour where users find the formula not working in Excel and being displayed in the form of text string is usually due to the following reasons.
+This unexpected behaviour in Excel, where users find Formula not working in Excel and being displayed in the form of text string is usually due to the following reasons.

 - Show Formulas option is enabled in the worksheet.